Diadrasis/ARPolis_TopographyNarrations/README.md

 A plugin to simplify the integration of json data and load digital file types into Unity project.

 ## Installation and Quick Start

-Import Plugin folder with all scripts into Assets folder.
-Alternative import latest unitypackage from [releases](https://github.com/Diadrasis/ARPolis_TopographyNarrations/releases) page
+1. Import Plugin folder with all scripts into Assets folder.
+Alternatively import latest unitypackage from [releases](https://github.com/Diadrasis/ARPolis_TopographyNarrations/releases) page.

-Read the example script [ExampleCases.cs] for instructions.
+2. Read the example script [ExampleCases.cs] for instructions.

 <!--//## Changelog-->